tituspowell/wayfarer-game/README.md

 ### Landscape Generation

 The game is a loose adaptation of a family board game I created years ago.
 One of the neat things about the original board game was the way the landscape is revealed as you explore.
-Each turn you move into a neighbouring square, and then iteratively reveal the surrounding walls or doors of any squares within sight.
+Each turn, you move into a neighbouring square, and then iteratively reveal the surrounding walls or doors of any squares within sight.
 Then you discover if they contain anything, be it gold, an item, a trap, a monster, an NPC or whatever.

 I used the same approach with this digital version of the game.
 Unlike the board game, though, the layout of walls and doors is procedurally generated in advance, hidden from the user and revealed as they explore.
 The contents of each location are still dynamically generated when they explore that square, because there are various factors that can change what you find.
 If you own a Luckvest or a Shrouded Lantern or a Helm of Iniquity, for instance, that changes what you may find as you explore.

-Each of the 14 different landscape types - catacombs, forest, labyrinth, swamp, etc. - have a different distribution of walls and doors when pre-generating the landscape layout each game, along with specific peculiarities.
-Old City and Necropolis are claustrophobic but a higher chance of events.
-Desert and Caverns are more open.
-In Desert you can run faster but lose health if you do.
-In Necropolis, many of the creatures you find are undead.
+Each of the 14 landscape types - catacombs, forest, labyrinth, swamp, etc. - have a different distribution of walls and doors when pre-generating the landscape layout each game, along with specific peculiarities.
+Old City and Necropolis are claustrophobic but have a higher chance of events.
+In Desert, you can run faster but lose health if you do.
 In Volcano, deadly lava gradually spreads across the board.
-In Forest you can glimpse creatures without them noticing you.
-In Lagoon you can dive into the large central water area with a high concentration of events, or skirt around it.
-In Citadel the walls are arranged in procedurally generated rooms, surrounded by a moat.
+In Forest, you can glimpse creatures without them noticing you.
+In Lagoon, you can dive into the large central water area with a high concentration of events, or skirt around it.
+In Citadel, the walls are arranged in procedurally generated rooms, surrounded by a moat.

 These diverse landscape types give a distinct flavour to each game.
 This is refined with a random selection of landscape variations each time you play, so in one game the Swamp may be _frozen_ where you can slide in straight lines.
 In another game it may be _toxic_ and you lose health every turn but healing is free at temples.
 In another it might be populated by NPCs, or infested with a particular type of monster.
 This combination of random landscape type and random set of variations means that not only is the procedurally generated layout different every game, but the theme of each game is unique before you've even started.

 My guiding game design principle throughout has been 'The more varied and unpredictable, the better.'
-I think it adds a lot to the replayability to keep discovering things you didn't know could happen and rare magic items you've never seen before.
+I think it adds a lot to the replayability to keep surprising the user with things they didn't know could happen and rare magic items they've never seen before.

 <br><br>
 ![Landscape](screenshots/Citadel.PNG)